The Global Fund for Children: Approach

 GFC strategically invests in grassroots organizations and helps them to grow and become sustainable resources in their communities.
-The organization intentionally scouts out and supports small, emerging nonprofits that do not have other sources of funding—in 2013, GFC was the first US-based institutional funder for 83 percent of its new grantees.
+The organization intentionally scouts out and supports small, emerging nonprofits that do not have other sources of funding—in 2013, GFC was the first US-based institutional funder for 83% of its new grantees.
 On average, GFC's grantee partners grow threefold in size and reach during their partnership with GFC, expanding their capacity to reach more children in need.

-In a 2014 survey of GFC grantee partners, 91 percent of respondents agreed that GFC stands apart from other funders because GFC contributes to its partners' long-term sustainability.
+In a 2014 survey of GFC grantee partners, 91% of respondents agreed that GFC stands apart from other funders because GFC contributes to its partners' long-term sustainability.

 Children's books

 Global Fund for Children books aim to integrate children's perspectives and inspire young readers to explore diverse cultures and global understanding.
 The GFC book collection includes more than 30 full-color books for children from infancy to adolescence.
 Proceeds from book purchases help support GFC programs.